School of Humanities and Social Sciences

 Subject Areas: English Literature

-Theresa Saxon is a Principal Lecturer in English Literature and Academic Development Lead in the School of Humanities and Social Sciences and a Resources and Recruitment Manager in the School of Language and Global Studies.
-Her research area interests include theatre history and literary culture.
-Her book, American Theatre: History, Context, Form, was published by Edinburgh University Press in 2011 and she has also published several articles on gender, race and performance, in peer-reviewed journals.
-She is currently writing a book on Transatlantic theatre in the nineteenth century.
+Theresa is a Principal Lecturer in English Literature and Academic Development Lead in the School of Humanities and Social Sciences and a Resources and Recruitment Manager in the School of Language and Global Studies and researches theatre history and literary culture.
+She has also published widely on gender, race and performance.
+Her next book is a study of Transatlantic theatre in the nineteenth century.

 Theresa is also a Fellow of the Royal Society for the Arts and has been a visiting scholar at universities in America.